sergey-ko/skaskapro/_posts/2023-10-25-problems-of-common-sequential-planners.md

   teaser: assets/sequential-planners/robot-planner-2-sm.jpg
 ---

->Disclaimer #1: The following observations are derived from experiments with Semantic Kernel (version < 1.0).
-Although Langchain has similar issues, I haven't delved deeply into it.
+>**Disclaimer #1:** The insights shared in this article are based on experiments conducted with Semantic Kernel (version < 1.0).
+While Langchain exhibits similar challenges, I have not delved deeply into its workings.

->Disclaimer #2: The primary focus of this discussion is on formulating a plan, not its implementation.
+>**Disclaimer #2:** The crux of this discussion revolves around devising a plan, rather than its execution.

->Disclaimer #3: Concepts like CoT, ToT, GoT, and the like are not relevant in this context.
+>**Disclaimer #3:** Concepts such as CoT, ToT, GoT, etc., are not pertinent to this discussion.

-## Sequential planner flow
+## The Sequential Planner Flow

-Current implementation of sequential planner
+An overview of the current implementation of the sequential planner:

-__Given__
+**Given:**
-- goal as string
+- A goal expressed as a string.
-- list of available functions in the form planner can understand (SK => plugins)
+- A list of available functions that the planner can interpret (SK => plugins).

-__Flow__
+**Flow:**
-- extract smaller list of functions that might be usefull for specified task
+- Extract a concise list of functions that may be relevant for the task at hand.
-- construct a prompt that includes
+- Formulate a prompt encompassing:
-  - list of functions descriptions
+  - Descriptions of the selected functions.
-  - instructions to construct plan
+  - Directions to craft a plan.
-  - goal
+  - The specified goal.
-- call LLM with constructed prmpt to get the plan
+- Engage the LLM with the crafted prompt to obtain the plan.

-#### plan example
+#### Plan Example:

-For a given goal: Summarize an input, translate to french, and e-mail to John Doe.
-Following plan was created
+Given the objective: "Summarize an input, translate it to French, and e-mail it to John Doe", the following plan was devised:

 ```
 Steps:
   - SummarizePlugin.Summarize input='$INPUT' => SUMMARY
   - WriterPlugin.Translate input='$SUMMARY' => TRANSLATED_SUMMARY
   - email.GetEmailAddress input='John Doe' => EMAIL_ADDRESS
   - email.SendEmail input='$TRANSLATED_SUMMARY' email_address='$EMAIL_ADDRESS'
 ```

-## Downsides of such implementation
+## Limitations of the Current Approach

-For simple tasks with small plans current approach works.
-All the fun starts when we try bigger and more complicated problems.
+While this methodology suffices for rudimentary tasks with concise plans, it falters when addressing more intricate challenges.
+Some of the pitfalls include:

-- despite promt instruction, generated plan might use collections as variables
+- Irrespective of the prompt instructions, the generated plan may inadvertently employ collections as variables.
-- final solution structure is undefined. additional instructions does not help since there is no verification
+- The structure of the final solution remains ambiguous.
+Merely augmenting instructions is ineffective, given the absence of a verification mechanism.
-- if function required to fullfill the goal is missing, calling system would never know about it
+- Should a function crucial for achieving the goal be absent, the invoking system remains oblivious.
-- if additional information is required to fullfill the goal, calling system would never know about it
+- Similarly, if supplementary information is essential for goal accomplishment, the system remains uninformed.

-## There is light

-First, GPT4 level LLM can provide algorithm to solve almost any task (i.e. 12 tasks mentioned in [ARC report](https://evals.alignment.org/blog/2023-08-01-new-report/)).
-I.e. split task into smaller ones.
-Yes, provided algorithm might not be ideal, but with the help of multiple generations (with non-zero temperture) we might achive proper results.
+## A Glimmer of Hope

+Firstly, LLMs at the caliber of GPT-4 are equipped to devise algorithms to tackle almost any challenge (e.g., the 12 tasks delineated in the [ARC report](https://evals.alignment.org/blog/2023-08-01-new-report/)).
+This includes the ability to decompose a task into more manageable sub-tasks.
+While the resultant algorithm may not always be optimal, leveraging multiple generations (with a non-zero temperature) could pave the way for satisfactory outcomes.

-## Idea
+## Proposed Solution

-Create planner that can
+The aspiration is to develop a planner capable of:
-- confirm that final result structure and acceptance criterias are met
+- Ensuring that the final result adheres to the defined structure and meets acceptance criteria.
-- respond to calling system if some information or functionality is missing
+- Informing the invoking system in case certain information or functionality is lacking.
-- use top to buttom approach and split tasks into smaller one if necessary
+- Employing a top-down strategy, further dissecting tasks as needed.
-- work with collections/lists and other data structures
+- Seamlessly integrating with collections/lists and other data structures.